keras-team/keras-cv/CONTRIBUTING.md

 ### Run all tests

-Running all of the tests in KerasCV is as easy as:
+You can run the unit tests for KerasCV by running:
 ```
 pytest keras_cv/
 ```